 I knew I didn’t want to leave whole kernels in the filling.
 I thought that would just be distracting and confusing and maybe kind of gross to have a lumpy custard filling.
 So, as I do when I make Sweet Corn Ice Cream, I pureed the corn and then mixed it into the custard.

-Here are some helpful hints for this recipe:
+Here are some helpful hints for making Sweet Corn Buttermilk Pie:

 - I used fresh summer corn for this recipe, but frozen corn would work too.

 - The process for making the custard couldn’t be easier because it’s mixed right in the food processor.
 Once the corn is pureed, simply add the other ingredients and whirl them together.